OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/composerjson/module_via_composer.rst

 Here you must define all dependencies your module has.
 You must define:

 * a minimum PHP version.
-In the example PHP >=5.6 is required
+In the example PHP >=8.0 is required
-* the required system libraries and their versions, if applicable.
-In the example lib-curl >=7.26.0 and lib-openssl >=1.0.1 are required
 * the required PHP extension and their versions, if applicable.
 In the example the PHP extensions curl and openssl must be activated
 * the required composer components, if applicable.
 In the example the are no requirements defined